3mdeb/news-and-ideas/blog/content/post/2024-03-08-cross2024-ftpm-tee-ta.md

 presents an innovative alternative for scenarios where traditional hardware TPMs may not be feasible or cost-effective but also come with fallbacks.
-The essence of fTPM, securing cryptographic keys and facilitating secure authentication processes, can be achieved in firmware alone.
-Yet, leveraging a TEE, such as ARM's TrustZone, significantly enhances security.
-This technology offers a robust framework for implementing TEE on embedded ARM devices, effectively mitigating many potential security concerns.
+The essence of fTPM, securing cryptographic keys and facilitating secure authentication processes, can be achieved in firmware alone, where it's executed in a protected execution environment called a trusted execution environment (TEE), that separates it from the rest of the code running on the CPU.

 ## Arm TrustZone

-For Arm Cortex-A, Arm TrustZone creates two distinct memory "worlds": a Normal World for the Operating System (referred to as Rich OS in documentation) and a Secure World for implementing the Trusted Execution Environment (TEE).
+For Arm Cortex-A, there exists the Arm TrustZone technology.
+When used on an embedded device it creates two distinct memory "worlds": a Normal World for the Operating System (referred to as Rich OS in documentation) and a Secure World for implementing the Trusted Execution Environment (TEE).
 The transition between these worlds is managed by the Secure Monitor, operating at a higher exception level (EL3), ensuring secure memory regions are exclusively accessible from the Secure World.
 This mechanism supports running